Ikirema/Restaurant-Recommender-System/README.md

 * Run this code in the terminal of the project directory `py run.py` or `pyhton run.py`

 ## Authors of this project
-Ombeni Faraja, 3rd Year Computer Science Student in Strathmore University.
+Ombeni Faraja, 3rd Year Computer Science Student in Strathmore University. <br>
 Ian Kirema, 3rd Year Computer Science Student in Strathmore University.